lonalore/simpletest/README.md

 SimpleTest
 ==========

 e107 (v2) plugin - Provides a framework for unit and functional testing.
-This plugin is modeled after the [SimpleTest PHP library](http://simpletest.sourceforge.net/)
+This plugin is modeled after the [SimpleTest PHP library](http://simpletest.sourceforge.net/).
+Most of the code and docs were ported from the [SimpleTest](https://www.drupal.org/project/simpletest) project.

 ## SimpleTest Testing tutorial